VerifiedADU Home

 What We Can and Can’t See

-VerifiedADU verifies every builder against active CSLB public records — license status, bond, workers’ compensation, and visible complaint history.
-This is more than any other ADU directory checks.
+VerifiedADU verifies every builder against active CSLB public records — license status, bond, workers’ compensation, visible complaint history, license issue date, and license name history — plus documented proof of completed ADU work.
+That’s more than any other ADU directory checks.

 But it’s not the complete picture.